E-Commerce Consumer Protections in Qatar

 • Screenshot the product listing and order confirmation before and after purchase.

 • Contact the seller first to resolve the issue.
-Keep all written communications.
+Keep all written communications (WhatsApp, email, chat).

-• If unresolved, file a complaint with the MoCI at 16001.
+• If unresolved, file a complaint at 16001 or through the MoCI app.

-• For payment disputes, contact your bank or credit card provider to request a chargeback.
+• For payment disputes, contact your bank to request a chargeback — Qatar Central Bank regulations support consumer chargebacks for fraudulent or unfulfilled transactions.

 What should you NOT do?

 • Do not share payment details on unsecured websites.
-Look for HTTPS and secure payment gateways.
+Look for HTTPS and recognized payment gateways.

-• Do not buy from unverified sellers without checking reviews and business registration.
+• Do not buy from unverified sellers on social media without checking reviews and business registration.

 You came here to know your rights — help someone else know theirs.